Frequently Asked Questions:

 Does my daughter have to look a certain way to join?

 For a woman to receive a bid from Alpha Chi Omega she does not have to fit a stereotype.
-Alpha Chi Omega values individuality and believes that more than looks embody a real, strong, woman.
+Alpha Chi Omega values individuality and looks for qualities that embody a real, strong, woman.